lordsoflegacy/lordsoflegacy.github.io/_posts/2025-04-27-Warsaw-Eternal-Challenge-Chapter-1-tournament-report-kwiatkowski-filip.md

 > So is 8-cast good / viable?

 I don't know.
 I like playing it, and I feel like the deck offers some impressively powerful plays, but maybe I simply fail to differentiate between _truly powerful plays_ and _simply synergistic plays that most of the time barely get the job done_.
 You can't really compare the raw power of 8-cast to, e.g., UB Reanimator's.
-Even the best hands of 8-cast consisting of a quick, grown Patchwork or a quick Kappa cannot even get close to land 🡒 `Entomb` for Atraxa or Archon 🡒 pass 🡒 untap 🡒 `Reanimate`.
+Even the best hands of 8-cast consisting of a quick, grown Patchwork or a quick Kappa cannot even get close to land 🡒 <mtg-card>Entomb</mtg-card> for Atraxa or Archon 🡒 pass 🡒 untap 🡒 <mtg-card>Reanimate</mtg-card>.

 But maybe I'm incorrect to look at it from this very perspective.
 Maybe, despite the aforementioned deck having access to so many cantrips, 8-cast, due to its cohesion of multidimensional synergistic cards, actually presents narrower variance.
 It sounds weird, but...